NikosAlexandris/pvgis-prototype/docs/api/position.md

     >>> calculate_solar_altitude_series(8, 45, '2001-01-01 10:00:00', 'UTC')
     ```

-PVGIS' API is indeed idiomatic and our _reasonable_ inputs won't work.
+PVGIS' API is indeed idiomatic and our _reasonable_ inputs won't work !
 However,
 the input arguments are validated via Pydantic
 and thus we receive informative error messages.